-We do not typically fund:
+We do not typically fund the following:

 Capital restoration projects for the sole purpose of conservation/heritage

 We want to fund excellent organisations and people, where activities improve the lives of others.